byrnedo/mapcast/README.md

 # mapcast
-Convert map[string]string into map[string]interface using a reference struct.
-Optionally expecting json field name.
-Optionally map to bson field name.
+Convert `map[string]string` into `map[string]interface` using a reference struct to sniff types.
+Optionally can expect the struct's json tag names.
+Optionally can returned data to `bson` tag name.

 # WHY?